junesirius/junesirius.github.io/_posts/Supernatural/2026-04-28-SPN-Gabriel-BB-whole-novel.md

 Gabriel pats his shoulder in the brotherly way that they'd never done before.
 "Don't worry about it, Cassie.
 Just know you deserve happiness."

 "I don't know if I will ever be, with Leviathans and everything."
-Castiel stretches out his wings too, getting ready.
-"Will you help this time?"
+Castiel stretches out his wings too, mimicking Gabriel's move just like back in the day when he started taking the initial flight lessons from the archangel, getting ready for the flight.
+"Will you help me this time?"

-Gabriel rolls his eyes, giving an offended look.
+Gabriel rolls his eyes, giving him an offended look.
 "Do you really have to ask?
 Can't let you rescue me for nothing, can I?
 And yes, as much as I'd like to spend the rest of my life in Monte Carlo with porn stars, I do realize there wouldn't *be* a Monte Carlo if we don't fix this big teethy monster problem.
 So how can I say no to jump back in the game?
 Count me in, Cas."

 "Welcome back."
-Castiel smiles, taking a step closer to him, curving his wings over Gabriel almost as if he wants to hug him again but controls himself in the last minute.
+Castiel smiles, taking a step closer to him, curving his wings over Gabriel as if he wants to hug his brother again.
+Gabriel brushes his wings as his answer.

 "Now, lead the way."
-Gabriel grins back, flapping his wings at the same time as Castiel does, soaring up high and fast, away from the demon den, from the two years worth of shaky nightmare.
-It might take him some more time to grow all his power back from what Asmodeus stole from him, but one day, sooner or later, he'll be fine again.
+Gabriel grins back, flapping his wings at the same time as Castiel does, soaring up high and fast.
+They leave the demon den in a heartbeat.

-He just wishes the troubled little angel next to him could say the same -- granted, Cas is already a grown seraph now, not a cherub anymore; but somehow, all of sudden, out of nowhere, he starts feeling responsible for him.
-He has this desire to help him, to heal him, to take care of him, to give him the feeling of a family he never had before.
-He never really was a good bigger brother, but maybe, hopefully, it's not too late to start being one, starting from the talk he has in plan.
-Everything is in place and looking good (including the big teethy monster problem).
+Castiel realizes he's missed the sound of the archangel's wings flying next to him for far too long as well.
+The mere sound of them throws him back again as if he was just starting to learn how to fly and Gabriel was there making sure he wouldn't get blown away by some turbulence or fallen out of the Heavenly plane to be accidentally sighted by humans. ("Which isn't actually too big of a deal, so no need to stress out," Gabriel said it easily with a shrug, "just Michael thought seeing meteors too frequently would make them feel less in awe about miracles and we don't want that.
+Honestly I also don't know why meteors are related to miracles, but you wouldn't want it to become another dinner table topic, would you?"
+"No," the cherub Castiel answered, flapping his newly grown wings carefully, exactly as instructed, controlling the navigation conscientiously.
+Gabriel told him he was the best cherub in flying he's ever taught and he was generous in cheerful grinning when they were flying, and Castiel remembered he was delighted by the comment for ages.
+That was one of the rare good childhood memories and Gabriel was in the center of that image.)

+*Things will get better.* The thought strikes him off guard.
+With his brother, an archangel, by their side, Castiel is already feeling so much better about the whole situation that was once seen desperate. *Maybe the world could get fixed after all,* Castiel thinks, more cheerful than he's been for days (maybe weeks, maybe years, he still can't quite recall or measure the duration of time in the memory very well), *And maybe, if they're lucky -- and he's feeling lucky now -- maybe* he *could get fixed, too.*

+As for Gabriel, as they fly away from the demon den, from the two years worth of shaky nightmare, his mind is busy and pensive too.
+He can still feel the barely healed needles holes on his vessel's arms where his grace got extracted from him, he can still feel his true self weak and feeble, his vessel shaky and severely short of nutrition, but there's nothing time can't fix, nothing he can't get back.
+Closing his eyes, he can still see the demon in the white suit approaching him and he'd still instinctively want to flinch back and hold his body for self-protection, so that might take some more time to overcome, but still, he's sure that one day, sooner or later, he'd be fine again.
+Especially with the kid next to him, knowing he needs to be the big brother there, knowing that he has someone looking up at him like the way things always were and always should be, it helps greatly to keep his mind focused. *He needs to be there for his kid brother.* Even though Cas has become a grown seraph for eons already, he'd never not be a cherub in his eyes.

+He never really was a good bigger brother, Gabriel thinks, biting his lower lips.
+At least not good enough, or else the kid wouldn't be so shaky and broken like he is now.
+But maybe, hopefully, it's not too late to start being one, starting from the talk he has in plan.
+All of sudden, but not out of nowhere, he really feels good, and he realizes, that's exactly what he's been missing all these millennia -- someone to let him realize he's needed, he's important, he has a family that also needs him.
+To his older siblings, he's always the one unimportant, unwanted, unserious, so he made himself even smaller, more invisible, more clownish, but that's never who he really is, that's not what he really wants.
+This here, however, flying next to someone that really needs him, leaning to him, learning from him, looking for his guidance, helping him when he couldn't help himself, that makes him a thousand times happier than spending eternity with his dates in Monte Carlo.
+So yeah, looks like Monte Carlo has to wait for a long time now, and he's not even remotely mournful.

+As they fly past the thick demonical cloud, above and away from the gloomy darkness, golden beams of sunshine pours onto them generously, shining on the back of their wings, warm and effulgent, even better than any light Heaven had ever produced.

+Gabriel can't help share a genuinely happy grin with Castiel, watching even his pure black wings look dazzling colorful and radiant.

-Gabriel actually smiles -- something he haven't genuinely done in perhaps centuries, for something that's not a trickster's trick.
-And it feels really good to know there is a future to look forward to, to go to.
+*If they ever needed a sign,* (which in most cases they don't,) *this has to be a sign.* Gabriel thinks dreamily.
+It feels really good to know there is a future to look forward to, a purpose to go to.

-He flaps his wings harder, flying faster, as if he can't wait to get to that promised future sooner.
+Both angels flap their wings harder, flying faster, as if they can't wait to get to that future sooner -- to *build* that future together.

-"Allons-y."